 The ARCC is required to meet at least four times a year, or more frequently if required.
-The Audit and Risk Committee met on 11 occasions during the financial year ended 31 December 2022.
+The Audit and Risk Committee met on 11 occasions during the financial year ended 31 December 2022 and has met on one occassion since 24 March 2023.